0mar711/3rd_Year_Project/README.md

 ### Navigating the Network Anomaly Detection Dashboard

-"This is the Anomaly Detection Network Dashboard.
-This is a primary platform that demonstrates extensive analysis of the network traffic data across diverse datasets, done by different machine learning models.
+The Anomaly Detection Network Dashboard is a primary platform that demonstrates extensive analysis of the network traffic data across diverse datasets, done by different machine learning models.
 The description of the interactive web application follows:

 #### Dashboard Overview
 After going to `/custom-hub/`, a greeting shall be presented with an overview of the aims and objectives.
 The subsequent section details on the introduction to the aim and goals of the project: the projects involve the development of effective machine learning models for network anomaly detection and the enhancement of the interpretability of the models.